konfuzio-ai/konfuzio-sdk/docs/sdk/index.md

 ### Customizing document processes with the Konfuzio SDK

-For documentation about how to train and evaluate document understanding AIs, as well as extract new documents using the Konfuzio Server web interface, please see our [Konfuzio Guide](https://help.konfuzio.com/tutorials/quickstart/index.html).
+For documentation about how to train and evaluate document understanding AIs, as well as use a trained AI in the Konfuzio Server web interface, please see our [Konfuzio Guide](https://help.konfuzio.com/tutorials/quickstart/index.html).

 If you need to **add custom functionality** to the document processes of the Konfuzio Server, the Konfuzio SDK is the tool for you.
 You can customize pipelines for automatic document Categorization, File Splitting, and Extraction.